Please get in touch with us contact usif you have any questions or comments or would like some encouragement.

 Once Saved, You Are Always Saved!

 I want you to know that if you said that prayer.
-If you said it seriously.
+If you said it seriously, that would be great.
 I want you to know that if you confess it, you believe that you are saved this day forever in your heart.
 No one can ever take that away from you.
 And I only ask that you go to a Bible-believing church and read your Bible.
 You see, physically, we must eat or weaken ourselves and dry up.
 Spiritually if you’re not in the word of God, your soul will dry up, and temptation will become even greater to you.

 Are You A Secret Admirer Of Christ?

-You see, the Bible says in Matthew 10:32-33, “Everyone therefore who confesses me before men, I will confess him before the Father who is in heaven.
+The Bible says in Matthew 10:32-33, “Everyone who confesses me before men, I will confess him before the Father who is in heaven.
 And whoever shall deny me before men, I will deny him before the Father who is in heaven.”
 You can’t be a secret admirer of Christ and shouldn’t want to be.
 There’s nothing to be embarrassed about.
 To have eternal life isn’t going to go against the grain, but that’s your public commitment.

 God bless all of you.
 Thank-you. – Pistol Pete Maravich